 “I’m excited to be back at Doyle and continuing on with all the new developments we’ve been working on,” says Bannatyne after his first day back at Doyle Sails Headquarters in Auckland, New Zealand.
 “We’re making major leaps in our sail technology and I’m looking forward to sharing the progress with our customers.”

 In fact, many of Doyle’s innovations (including the newly successful Cable-less Code 0) from a conceptual standpoint, come from their in-house team of Grand Prix sailors.
-In addition to Bannatyne, many of the Doyle team have had historic involvement with the VOR including Head of Design, Richard Bouziad winning on Yamaha in the 1993/1994 edition, Sales Rep and Designer Justin Ferris with four VOR campaigns, most recently on AKZO Nobel in 2017/2018 race, and CEO Mike Sanderson, a two-time winner of the race and recipient of the ISAF World Sailor of the Year Award following a win in 2005/2006 on ABN Amro I, when he became the youngest skipper to ever win the VOR.
+In addition to Bannatyne, many of the Doyle team have had historic involvement with the VOR including Head of Design, Richard Bouziad winning on Yamaha in the 1993/1994 edition, Sales Rep and Designer Justin Ferris with five VOR campaigns, most recently on AKZO Nobel in 2017/2018 race, and CEO Mike Sanderson, a two-time winner of the race and recipient of the ISAF World Sailor of the Year Award following a win in 2005/2006 on ABN Amro I, when he became the youngest skipper to ever win the VOR.

 This kind of world-class expertise will be pivotal in the next edition of the VOR which is scheduled to commence in 2021 – two years shy of its 50th anniversary.
 The new management team of Richard Brisius, Johan Salen and Jan Litborn have announced future IMOCA teams will be responsible for commissioning and owning their boats.
 While the decision may be a difficult transition for some it will be a welcoming change for others.
 The idea that sailors can now be hands-on involved from concept to competition opens the door for exciting possibilities.
 Getting the best integration between all major facets of the campaign including sails, rigs, boat design, crew selection and rating optimisation is likely to give the teams that speed edge.
 This holistic approach is where the Doyle team anticipate making the winning difference.